jirizarryayala/jirizarryayala/README.md

 Hi!👋

 I'm José Irizarry Ayala(he/him/his)!
-I'm currently a Master's student at the Tulane University School of Medicine where I study Biomedical Informatics!
-This is my personal webpage where you can find a detailed compilation of my professional experiences.
+I'm currently a Master's student at the Tulane University School of Medicine where I study Biomedical Informatics.
 Reach me at jirizarry@tulane.edu for the fastest possible reply.